naomyramirezm/cineplusnao/README.md

 Buttons
 To finish the interface, I added two buttons so the user can make the final decision:
 - CANCELAR – Cancels the entire operation
-- FINALIZAR – Confirms the purchase and completes the transaction
+- FINALIZAR – It confirms the purchase and takes you to the Ticket window.

 Technologies Used